Joseph Ridgard Bagshawe: Family

 His uncle, The Most Rev. Edward Gilpin Bagshawe D.D. was the Catholic Bishop of Nottingham.
 His great-granddaughter Louise Mensch is an author and was, for two years, a Member of Parliament; her younger sister Tilly Bagshawe is an author and journalist.

 Spelling of name

-His name is frequently misspelled as Joseph Richard Bagshawe in art galleries.
+His name is sometimes recorded as Joseph John Ridgard Bagshawe.
+His birth and death certificates both state his name is Joseph John Richard Bagshawe.

+Ridgard was the maiden name of his grandmother and a middle name he gave to one of his sons.